poetteacherperformerscientistecologistwarpoet - home

 • Author of a substantial creative writing resource for schools and adults, The Ecopoetry Study Packs, free from the Poetry Society's website.
 (Click here)

-• Originator of a unique and accessible creative writing pack utilising science as a spur for fresh work... and no scientific expertise required!
-Free for schools, colleges and individual writers.
-(Click here)
+• Originator of a unique and accessible creative writing pack utilising science as a spur for fresh work... no scientific expertise required!
+Free for schools, colleges and individuals. (click here)

 • Co-creator of potent lesson plans/ classroom resources on the poetry of Chernobyl, hosted by Scottish CND.
 (Click here)

-• Fellow of the Royal Literary Fund, creator of innovative projects for adult & student literacy and a key Study Skills module at Oxford Brookes University encompassing a range of study issues, including a superb set of essay-writing tips for students & tutors (free download via the RLF website).
+• Fellow of the Royal Literary Fund, creator of innovative projects for adult & student literacy and a key Study Skills module at Oxford Brookes University encompassing a range of study issues, including a superb set of essay-writing tips for students & tutors (formerly hosted by the RLF website).
 (Click here)

-• A member of the Poetry Society/DfEE 'PoetryClass' scheme, tailoring strategies for class creativity, delivering INSET in schools nationwide (formerly for Edexcel).
+• A member of the Poetry Society/DfEE 'PoetryClass' scheme, tailoring strategies for class creativity and delivering INSET/CPD to schools nationwide (including, formerly, for Edexcel).
+Also a poet highlighted by the Poetry Society for his wider presence and work [ click here ].

 • A visiting/resident writer in the classroom (Whitgift School, Latymer school, Tilbury schools, Walcot Hall, etc.), able to deliver creative writing across the curriculum: eg poetry and war.